carlonicora/RAW/jinx.md

 ### Performing Actions

-Every time a character need to perform an action which is not trivial or impossible, they will have to check if they succeed.
-There are two type of actions: challenged (*stealth VS awareness*) and unchallenged (*jumping over a fence*).
+Every time a character needs to perform an action which is not trivial or impossible, they will have to check if they succeed.
+There are two types of actions: challenged (*stealth VS awareness*) and unchallenged (*jumping over a fence*).

-In both cases, the rules refers to an ability, but the challenge can be done on a trait.
+In both cases, the rules refer to an ability, but the challenge can be done on a trait.

 #### Open ended rolls

-Every d20 roll is open ended.
-Every time a 1 is roll, the player should re-roll the dice and subtract the result.
-Every time a natural 20 is roll, the player should re-roll the dice and add the result.
+Every d20 roll is open-ended.
+Every time a 1 is rolled, the player should re-roll the dice and subtract the result.
+Every time a natural 20 is rolled, the player should re-roll the dice and add the result.

-The open ended roll applies only to the first roll, and not on the re-rolls.
+The open-ended roll applies only to the first roll, and not on the re-rolls.

 #### Challenged actions

-When the action of a character can be challenged by a counter action of another character, then the result of the action is defined by a simple comparison between the action plus 1d20 of the first character and the counter action plus 1d20 of the second character.
+When the action of a character can be challenged by counteraction of another character, then the result of the action is defined by a simple comparison between the action plus 1d20 of the first character and the counteraction plus 1d20 of the second character.

 The **level of success or failure** is the difference between the two action results.